Algorithmic bias: Disability discrimination

 The shifting nature of disabilities and its subjective characterization, makes it more difficult to computationally address.
 The lack of historical depth in defining disabilities, collecting its incidence and prevalence in questionnaires, and establishing recognition add to the controversy and ambiguity in its quantification and calculations.
 The definition of disability has been long debated shifting from a medical model to a social model of disability most recently, which establishes that disability is a result of the mismatch between people's interactions and barriers in their environment, rather than impairments and health conditions.
 Disabilities can also be situational or temporary, considered in a constant state of flux.
 Disabilities are incredibly diverse, fall within a large spectrum, and can be unique to each individual.
-People’s identity can vary based on the specific types of disability they experience, how they use assistive technologies, and who they support.
-The high level of variability across people’s experiences greatly personalizes how a disability can manifest.
+People's identity can vary based on the specific types of disability they experience, how they use assistive technologies, and who they support.
+The high level of variability across people's experiences greatly personalizes how a disability can manifest.
 Overlapping identities and intersectional experiences are excluded from statistics and datasets, hence underrepresented and nonexistent in training data.
 Therefore, machine learning models are trained inequitably and artificial intelligent systems perpetuate more algorithmic bias.
-For example, if people with speech impairments aren’t included in training voice control features and smart AI assistants –they are unable to use the feature or the responses received from a Google Home or Alexa are extremely poor.
+For example, if people with speech impairments are not included in training voice control features and smart AI assistants –they are unable to use the feature or the responses received from a Google Home or Alexa are extremely poor.